 The Division of Ethical Conduct (Sila):

-The initial stage of the Noble Eightfold Path is considered to be the Division of Ethical Conduct (Sila) and the three factors of Right Speech, Right Action and Right Livelihood.
+The initial stage of the Noble Eightfold Path is considered to be the Division of Ethical Conduct (Sila) and the three factors of Right Speech, Right Action, and Right Livelihood.
 Whereas the other divisions of Mental Discipline and Wisdom are primarily concerned with training and transforming the mind, the aims of this division, which acts as the Noble Eightfold Path’s code of conduct, more so relate to the cultivation of virtuous intentions and morals within the heart.
-This, however, isn’t to say that ethical conduct should be considered as less important than the path’s other undertakings because it’s only possible to purify the mind when behaving and living in an honorable fashion.
+This, however, isn’t to say that ethical conduct should be considered less important than the path’s other undertakings because it’s only possible to purify the mind when behaving and living in an honorable fashion.

 Right Speech (Samma vaca):

 The Buddha outlined four forms of speech that practitioners should abstain from using within the factor of Right Speech (Samma vaca) because they naturally hinder one’s spiritual growth.
 He told us we should avoid (1) lying and deceiving others, (2) speaking in ways that sow discord, (3) speaking in a harsh, rude, impolite, or abusive manner, and (4) partaking in activities of idle chatter such as gossip.

-As a wholesome alternative to communicating in these ways, the Enlightened One advised us to tell noting but the truth, speak in ways that promote unity, speak in a kind and loving manner, and speak at the appropriate time.
+As a wholesome alternative to communicating in these ways, the Enlightened One advised us to tell nothing but the truth, speak in ways that promote unity, speak in a kind and loving manner, and speak at the appropriate time.
 Additionally, he advocated for maintaining a ‘Noble Silence‘ whenever we have nothing useful or beneficial to say.
 He told his followers to investigate their own speech by asking themselves:

 Do I speak at the right time, or not?
 Do I speak of facts, or not?
 Do I speak gently or harshly?
 Do I speak profitable words or not?
 Do I speak with a kindly heart, or inwardly malicious?”